 LMU is a member of the South Atlantic Conference (SAC).
-The SAC consists of ten institutions in Tennessee, North Carolina and South Carolina: Anderson, Brevard, Carson-Newman, Catawba, Lenoir-Rhyne, Lincoln Memorial University, Mars Hill, Newberry, Tusculum and Wingate.
+The SAC consists of ten institutions in Tennessee, North Carolina and South Carolina: Anderson, Brevard, Carson-Newman, Catawba, Lenoir-Rhyne, Lincoln Memorial University, Mars Hill, Newberry, Tusculum, Wingate, Coker College, and Queens University of Charlotte will compete in the SAC 2013-14.